manticoresoftware/manticoresearch/manual/Searching/Options.md

 ### boolean_simplify
 `0` or `1` (`1` by default). `boolean_simplify=1` enables [simplifying the query](../Searching/Full_text_matching/Boolean_optimization.md) to speed it up.

+This option can also be set globally in the [searchd configuration](../Server_settings/Searchd.md#boolean_simplify) to change the default behavior for all queries.
+The per-query option will override the global setting.

 ### comment
 String, user comment that gets copied to a query log file.